 Less Than Significant Impact With Mitigation Incorporated.
 Future development within the project area would occur on vacant and/or underutilized land, altering the existing drainage pattern of the site or area.
 Localized alterations to the existing drainage patterns of the development sites could occur due to project-related grading and increases in the amount of impermeable surfaces on the respective sites from structures and other improvements (i.e., parking lots, driveways, and other hardscapes).
 The General Plan EIR determined that potential drainage impacts would be less than significant with implementation of recommended mitigation.
-Future development within the project area was considered in the General Plan EIR analysis, since additional development within the area was assumed.
+Future development within the area was assumed.
 Implementation of the proposed project would be consistent with the analysis presented in the General Plan EIR and would result in no new or greater impacts than previously identified.